-- Records of categories, quantities and location of hazardous waste materials disposed of within the SML. - Records to provide evidence that listed waste is appropriately managed, specifically: - that listed waste is stored, contained and treated in a manner that does not cause environmental harm or nuisance or present risks to human health and safety; - that all listed waste storage containers are of a suitable strength and durability, are clearly marked and contain appropriate safety warnings; and - that all listed wastes do not contact soils or stormwater, and that measures to prevent and recover spillages are implemented as necessary.
+- Records of categories, quantities and location of hazardous waste materials disposed of within the SML. - Records to provide evidence that listed waste is appropriately managed, specifically: - That listed waste is stored, contained and treated in a manner that does not cause environmental harm or nuisance or present risks to human health and safety; - That all listed waste storage containers are of a suitable strength and durability, are clearly marked and contain appropriate safety warnings; and - That all listed wastes do not contact soils or stormwater, and that measures to prevent and recover spillages are implemented as necessary.

-Olympic Dam maintains systems to record categories, quantities and location of hazardous waste materials disposed of within the SML.
-The waste management contractor is responsible for maintaining such records, which are entered into an electronic register.
+Olympic Dam maintains systems to record categories, quantities and the location of hazardous waste materials disposed of within the SML.
+The waste management contractor is responsible for maintaining such records, which are entered into an electronic register (including LLRW, CWDF and TRS).